What to Do About a Cracked Tooth

 When the crack extends down the long axis of the tooth (down the length of the root), then the tooth is hopeless.
 There is no way to repair or restore a vertical fracture that extends below the gum line.
 When the diagnosis is a vertical root fracture, the recommended treatment is extraction and implant placement.
 Implants are excellent choices to restore missing teeth because they not only replace the missing tooth, they also maintain the bone level of the tooth that was removed.

-If you are looking to treat a cracked tooth in Miami, call Dr. Julio Hernandez at Biscayne Wellness Center.
+If you are looking to treat a cracked tooth in Miami, call Dr. Julio Hernandez at Biscayne Dental & Facial Aesthetics.
 With over two decades of experience, Dr. Julio and his highly experienced staff are well suited to help treat your condition.
 Whether you need a dental crown or an implant, we are here to help you.
 We offer convenient hours Monday through Friday at our Edgewater Miami location.
 Please call (305) 224-1138 to schedule your appointment.